 - Choose Publish a service and click Next.

-If you need help with this step, see About connecting to ArcGIS Server in ArcGIS Desktop.
+If you need help with this step, see Connect to ArcGIS Server from ArcGIS Desktop.

 - Click Next.

 - By default, services are published to the root folder (root) of ArcGIS Server.
 Services can be organized into subfolders under the root directory.
 Choose the folder where you want to publish the geodata service, or create a folder to contain the geodata service.

 - Set the properties you want for your geodata service.
 Here, you can choose what users can do with your service, and take fine-grained control of how the server will expose your service.
 For details on how to manually set geodata service properties, see the topic Geodata service capabilities and allowed operations.
 You can also automatically import properties from an existing service definition or a published geodata service by clicking Import .
 For information on how to best configure your services for deployment, see the help topic Tune and configure services.

 If you close the Service Editor dialog box during this session, you'll be prompted to save your work as a draft service.
 Draft services allow you to come back to your service configuration work at a later time.
 By default, draft services are saved in the Drafts folder of your ArcGIS Server connection.
 For more information, see About draft services.